allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 ## Auction Service

-Now we are going to create light-weight RESTful auction service.
-We will sent and retrieve data in JSON format.
+Now we are going to create a light-weight RESTful auction service.
+We will send and retrieve data in JSON format.
 Let’s start by creating a verticle, the basic package of code that Vert.x executes.
 First we need to inherit from [`AbstractVerticle`](http://vertx.io/docs/apidocs/io/vertx/core/AbstractVerticle.html) and override the `start` method.